d2l-ai/d2l-vi/chapter_computational-performance/auto-parallelism_vn.md

 ## Parallel Computation on CPUs and GPUs
 -->

-## Tính toán song song trên CPU và GPU
+## Tính toán Song song trên CPU và GPU

 <!--
 Let us start by defining a reference workload to test - the `run` function below performs 10 matrix-matrix multiplications